masonrhayes/academic-kickstart/content/home/experience.md

   date_start = "2019-01-10"
   date_end = ""
   description = """
-   The Oklahoma Group is a student-led organization that provides pro-bono consulting services to nonprofit organizations in the Oklahoma City area with the goal of helping them maximize their social impact, find and maintain diverse funding sources, and optimize their  operations.
+  * Provided *pro bono* consulting services to a nonprofit literacy center in the Oklahoma City area to help maximize its social impact and expand its mission
+  * Created new marketing ideas and outreach techniques to increase the potential client base
+  * Cleaned, analyzed, and visualized marketing and financial data in R to help the nonprofit learn how to better engage its clients
+  * Publicly presented and explained research findings

   """
 +++